Chenning04/peigy/docs/source/piegy.figures.rst

     More Smooth Payoff Dynamics

 .. line-block::
-    Note the x-range has decreased to around 80: that's exactly because we are using larger ``interval`` and hence fewer points to plot.

     You can also look at change of standard deviation by ``piegy.figures.UV_std`` and ``piegy.figures.pi_std``.

 |